 Some of the best and most interesting pop star producer pairings that resulted in zeitgeist defining records and singles.

-When the right music producers and pop stars collide – remarkable results can be gleaned.
-From collaborations that resulted in the refining and deepening of an artist’s established aesthetic, to studio sessions that marked a distinct shift in approach – we’ve collated a list of some of the best and most interesting pop star producer pairings that resulted in zeitgeist defining records and singles.
+When the right music producer and pop star collide – remarkable results can be gleaned.
+From collaborations that resulted in the refining and deepening of an artist’s established aesthetic, to studio sessions that marked a distinct shift in approach – we’ve collated a list of some of the best and most interesting pop star and music producer pairings that resulted in zeitgeist defining records and singles.

 Read all the latest features, columns and more here.